h2oai/wave-amlb/README.md

 wave-0.12.0-darwin-amd64.tar.gz
 ```

-2. Extract your download
+2. Extract your download:
     - Make sure to run this command in the directory you downloaded the <file>.tar.gz
 ```
 tar -xzf wave-0.12.0-darwin-amd64.tar.gz
 ```

-3. Move it to a convenient location
+3. Move it to a convenient location:
 ```
 mv wave-0.12.0-darwin-amd64 <pathname>/wave
 ```

-4. check your $home/wave directory, the output should look like the following below
+4. check your $home/wave directory, the output should look like the following below:

 ```
 .
 ├── demo